15 Simple Landing Page Optimization Tips to Improve Your Conversions

 Visual consistency can also make a huge difference in conversion rates.
 Ideally, your landing pages should be similar in look and feel to the other pages on your website or e-commerce store.
-Otherwise, potential consumers will be confused or irritated to the point of leaving your site.
+Otherwise, potential consumers will be confused or irritated to leave your site.

 4. Focus on Essentials First

-Make it absolutely clear to your landing page visitors what you are offering, and how that benefits them.
+Make your landing page visitors clear about what you are offering and how that benefits them.
 You can fill in more relevant details further down the page.
 But don’t expect impatient mobile visitors to do much scrolling around before they leave!